 Global Agenda Council on Energy Security 2012-2014

 Energy security is the reliable, stable and sustainable supply of energy at affordable prices and social costs.
 Exploring and implementing long-term sustainable solutions in this complex field are vital to promote peace and economic growth.
 Currently, one of the most important examples in this global landscape is China.
-Chinese energy demand continues to grow with coal accounting for 70% of the primary energy mix and 80% of electricity production.
-The Chinese market has traditionally been heavily controlled by the state with prices often not reflecting costs of production and with a disconnect between fuel/generation prices.
+Chinese energy demand continues to grow, with coal accounting for 70% of the primary energy mix and 80% of electricity production.
+The Chinese market has traditionally been heavily controlled by the state, with prices often not reflecting costs of production and with a disconnect between fuel and generation prices.
 Moreover, environmental sustainability has suffered, as meeting demand has taken precedence over other concerns.
 China is taking steps to reform the pricing of electricity, coal and natural gas by limiting further growth of demand and tackling pollution, which is now a source of serious public concern.

 What the Council is doing about it

-Conscious of the importance of China on the global energy map, the Chair of the Global Agenda Council on Energy Security, Lin Boqiang, was recently asked by the Chinese Government to provide recommendations for the Chinese energy sector.
+Conscious of the importance of China on the global energy map, the Chair of the Global Agenda Council on Energy Security, Lin Boqiang, was recently asked by the Chinese government to provide recommendations for the Chinese energy sector.
 The Council proposed potential solutions, described their possible effects and shared experiences from other countries.
 These recommendations also included comments from the Energy Industry Community.

-“Chinese energy demand continues to grow with coal accounting for 70% of the primary energy mix and 80% of electricity production.”
+“Chinese energy demand continues to grow, with coal accounting for 70% of the primary energy mix and 80% of electricity production.”

 To get involved please contact

 Research Analyst: Ethan Huntington, Senior Associate, Global Agenda Councils, email@example.com